Terry de la Mesa Allen Sr.: Early military career

 There were three certain factors which affected Allen's performance at West Point and which would lead up to his dismissal.
 One of them was that he began to stutter and soon fell behind in his classes.
 Another was that he was held back a grade in his second year because he failed mathematics.
 Finally, he failed an ordnance and gunnery course.

 Allen enrolled and attended the Catholic University of America in Washington, D.C., and earned a Bachelor of Arts degree in 1912.
-He joined the United States Army once more and after passing the competitive army officers exam, was commissioned a second lieutenant of Cavalry Branch and assigned to Fort Myer, Virginia.
+He joined the United States Army once more and after passing the competitive army officers exam, was commissioned a second lieutenant in the cavalry and assigned to Fort Myer, Virginia.
 In 1913, he was reassigned to the 14th Cavalry Regiment at Eagle Pass, Texas, and served there until 1917.
 During this time, he pursued and captured ammunition smugglers and served on border duty.
-He was promoted twice: on July 1, 1916, to first lieutenant and on May 15, 1917, to captain, almost six weeks after the American entry into World War I.
+He was promoted twice; on July 1, 1916, to first lieutenant and on May 15, 1917, to captain, almost six weeks after the American entry into World War I.

 By this time, despite being "woefully ignorant of the trench warfare of the western front", Allen had gained some valuable knowledge during his tour on the border.
 He had learned how to lead and to command men.
 He knew what it was to engage in a firefight and, having acquitted himself well, could be confident that he would perform under pressure.

 During his years as the son of an officer at different encampments, he had mingled freely with the rough-hewn enlisted men and their children.
 Even then he held no rigid distinctions—favoring neither those who commanded nor those who followed.
 When he was on active duty with the 14th Cavalry, he lived in the field with the troopers, isolated from the niceties of a well-established army post, and his appreciation of fellow soldiers regardless of rank could only have been enhanced."